-Condos can have a few different kinds of parking arrangements.
-Legally, parking can either be assigned, titled or leased.
-These differ from the physical characteristics of parking or the parking types you can have for real estate in general.
+Condos can have a few different parking arrangements.
+Legally speaking, condominium parking stalls can either be assigned, titled or leased.
+This definitions differs from the physical characteristics of parking, also known as parking types.

 This seems to be the most common arrangement for parking for older buildings.
-Most older buildings only have one parking stall for each unit owner, which is as fair as it gets.
-The difference between this method and titled parking stalls is that a condo board could reorder for any reason.
-That means that whereas you may be entitled to a parking spot, it is possible (although likely rare) that the spot could be moved.
-It is possible to have multiple assigned parking stalls for a unit and for some units to have more units than others.
-For example I sold a condo in Queen Alexandra that had two parking stalls, but most other units only had one.
-This is a tricky situation because it is possible that that extra parking stall could be taken away from the condo owner because it is not a titled stall.
-Assigned parking stalls are part of the common property of the condominium corporation.
+Most older buildings only have one parking stall for each unit owner.
+This method means that the condominium corporation owns the parking stalls and the condo board could reorder at any time for any reason.
+This means that whereas you may be entitled to a parking spot, it is possible (although likely rare) that the spot could be changed.
+It is also possible to have multiple parking stalls assigned to a unit owner and for some units to have more stalls than other owners in the building.
+For example, I sold a condo in Queen Alexandra that had two parking stalls, but most other units only had one.
+For this particular building, the condo board had decided that the larger units should have more parking than the smaller units.
+This added considerable value to the larger units.

-I have never seen leased parking for a condominium, but it would how parking would be arranged for condo owners if there wasn’t enough parking for each unit to at lease have one parking space.
-Ostensibly, if you had an older building this might be the method the condo bylaws and condo board would decide to use for parking.
-Since not everyone could have a spot, whomever would get parking would be determined by the price of parking – much like it would be in an apartment building owned by an investor.
-The more demand there was for parking would determine the price and the price would affect who would be willing (or able) to pay for that parking.
-Another arrangement could be based on need – perhaps those unit owners who have mobility issues would get first dibs on parking.
+If you had an older building this might be how the condo bylaws would arrange parking.
+I have never seen leased parking for a condominium, but it would a way to organize parking for condo owners if there wasn’t enough parking for each unit.
+If there weren’t enough stalls for everyone, parking would be determined by the price of parking.
+The demand for parking would dictate the price and who would be willing (or able) to pay for that parking.
+Another arrangement might be based on need – perhaps those unit owners who have mobility issues would get first dibs on certain parking stalls.

 by +Alan F Macdonald REALTOR® | Copyright © – gimme-shelter.com